-- Federal law changes enacted after December 31, 1999, generally don't apply for Wisconsin purposes.
-See page 4 for details. - For assets first placed into service in taxable years beginning on or after January 1, 2001, you must compute depreciation or amortization under the Internal Revenue Code as amended to December 31, 2000. - An asset placed in service before 2002 must continue to be depreciated or amortized under the method allowable for Wisconsin purposes for the year in which it was placed in service.
-For property placed in service after September 10, 2001, the federal 30% bonus depreciation may not be claimed.
+- Certain federal law changes enacted before December 31, 2002, and any changes enacted after that date don't apply for Wisconsin purposes.
+See page 4 for details. - For assets placed in service in taxable years beginning on or after January 1, 2001, you must compute depreciation or amortization under the Internal Revenue Code as amended to December 31, 2000. - For qualified property acquired after September 10, 2001, you may not claim the federal 30% bonus depreciation.
+The 50% additional first year depreciation deduction may not be claimed for 50% bonus property acquired after May 5, 2003. - An asset placed in service before 2003 must continue to be depreciated or amortized under the method allowable for Wisconsin purposes for the year in which it was placed in service.

-In addition, difference in Wisconsin and federal depreciation existed before 1987.
+In addition, many differences in Wisconsin and federal depreciation existed before 1987.
 For example, federal ACRS deductions weren't available for Wisconsin purposes for the following property placed in service during the 1986 taxable year: (a) residential real property, and (b) property used in farming, as defined in IRC section 464(e)(1), if the taxpayer's nonfarm Wisconsin adjusted gross income or gross farm profit exceeded specified amounts.
 Instead, such property had to be depreciated under a method permitted in the Internal Revenue Code as amended to December 31, 1980.
 This property must continue to be depreciated for Wisconsin purposes under the December 31, 1980, Internal Revenue Code.